kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 3. Connect the internal Gateway to the back-end service.

-    For some services, such as `proxy` or `amqp.proxy`, you configure the [connect](../admin-reference/r_configure_gateway_service.md#connect) element to connect to the back-end service used by the Gateway.
-Other services, such as JMS, use the [properties](../admin-reference/r_conf_jms.md) element to connect the internal Gateway to a JMS-compliant message broker.
+    Most proxy services use the [connect](../admin-reference/r_configure_gateway_service.md#connect) element to connect to the back-end service.
+But others, such as the JMS service, use the [properties](../admin-reference/r_conf_jms.md) element instead.

-    The connect element can specify either the hostname or the IP address, and port of the back-end service:
+    The [connect](../admin-reference/r_configure_gateway_service.md#connect) element can specify either the hostname or the IP address, and port of the back-end service:

     `                <connect>tcp://127.0.0.1:3101</connect>          `